nduas77/KenyanGeek.github.io/README.md

 # Personal Website
 This is a personal website listing my experiences,  education, goals, interests and skills.

-Click Here to go to Website (https://kenyangeek.github.io/)
+It can be found here: (https://kenyangeek.github.io/)

-It list my information including
+The information included is:

 * About me
 * Experience